sabamdarif/termux-desktop/README.md

 - :paperclips: **GUI Access:** Supports Termux:X11 and VNC (vnc is optional).
 - :package: **Package Management:** Compatible with both APT and [PACMAN](https://youtu.be/ditNvG5Nxj0) (pacman isn't well tested, so there might be some issues).
 - :shopping: **App Store:** A appstore to install apps from termux and suppoted proot-distro.
-- :package: **Apps** Normally, you're limited to apps that are supported by Termux, but it have a option for installing apps like LibreOffice via proot-distro and use them as a native app.
+- :package: **Apps** Normally, you're limited to apps that are supported by Termux, but it have a option for installing apps like LibreOffice via proot-distro/chroot-distro and use them as a native app.
 - And a lot more...

 ---